skylerknecht/connect/README.md

   JScript │ http://127.0.0.1:8080/6179451772 │ A JScript file with a small standard API included.
   MSBuild │ http://127.0.0.1:8080/9241729871 │  A MSBuild XML file that launches a CSharp agent.

-// Execute the stager to recieve a succesfull csharp or jscript connection. connect~# connections
+// Execute the stager to recieve a successful csharp or jscript connection. connect~# connections
       ID     │  Type   │       Check In       │    Status    │           Username            │    Hostname     │         Operating System
 ╶────────────┼─────────┼──────────────────────┼──────────────┼───────────────────────────────┼─────────────────┼───────────────────────────────────╴